For Parents with a Learning Disability

 What are care proceedings?

-Is when Children’s Services asks the court to look at your child’s situation and decide if your child needs a legal order to keep them safe.
+It is when Children’s Services asks the court to look at your child’s situation and decide if your child needs a legal order to keep them safe.
 Your child’s social worker will do this if they think that your child cannot remain safely at home.

 Supported by Wigan Council